ansys/pyfluent/doc/source/user_guide/index.rst

     meshing = meshing_session.meshing

-    meshing.GlobalSettings.LengthUnit.setState("mm")
+    meshing.GlobalSettings.LengthUnit.set_state("mm")

 For additional examples, see :ref:`ref_user_guide_meshing_workflows`.
 For information on the full interface, see :ref:`ref_meshing_datamodel`.

 Session object
 --------------
 In either a solution or meshing mode session, the ``session`` object provides a more direct interaction via its ``scheme_eval`` attribute:

 .. code:: python

     unsteady = solver.scheme_eval.scheme_eval("(rp-unsteady?)")

 The argument to ``scheme_eval`` is a string that contains any scheme code that can be executed in Fluent for the current mode.

 Surface field and mesh data services are available in solution mode only via the ``field_data`` object attribute of the session object:

 .. code:: python